-We have audited the financial statements of the Omaha Public Power District Other Post Employment Benefit Plan (the Plan), a component unit of Omaha Public Power District, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Omaha Public Power District Other Post Employment Benefit Plan (the Plan), a component unit of the Omaha Public Power District, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position as of December 31, 2021 and 2020, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan, as of December 31, 2022 and 2021, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinions
+Basis for Opinion

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
-We are required to be independent of the Plan and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We are required to be independent of the Plan and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.